ruthresh1/KafkaNotes/README.md

 In case of Broker failures, it will automatically recover.
 If producer sends data without a key, then data is sent in Round Robin Fashion a little bit of data to each one of the brokers in the cluster.
 It can choose to receive acknowledgement of data writes.

 ### Consumer
+Consumers read data from a topic (identified by name).
+They know which broker to read from.
+In case of broker failures, consumers know how to recover.
+Data is read in order within each partitions but there is no Reading in Order between Partitions.